hepatrick/SQLAlchemy/README.md

 app.py file is for testing purpose

-Also, just made an update recently for the last two questions, but still doesn't work...
+Also, just made an update recently for the last two questions, but still doesn't work... probably needs to double check later.